potatojam/defold-ads-wrapper/README.md

 ### `ads_wrapper.is_interstitial_loaded(check_current)`

 Check if the interstitial video is loaded.
-Default checks the following network in mediator.
+Default checks the `next` network in mediator.

 **Parameters**